- Self-Directed Accounts

 According to IRS Publication 970, the expenses can be either qualified for higher education expenses or qualified elementary and secondary education expenses.

-Some examples of qualified education expenses may include tuition, room and board, books, supplies, equipment, uniforms, software, and others.
+Some examples of qualified education expenses may include tuition, room and board, books, supplies, equipment, uniforms, software, academic tutoring, special needs services, and others.

 The contribution limit for a Coverdell Education Savings Account is $2,000 per year, per child (i.e. beneficiary).